 - Supplements containing creatine

-Ask your doctor if there are possible alternatives to any medications you may be taking, or if it’s safe to continue taking them even if you have kidney disease.
+Ask your doctor if there are possible alternatives to any medications that you may need to avoid for your kidney disease.

 If you’re taking supplements with creatine in them, it might be better for you to find an alternative that won’t raise your creatinine levels.
 Or you could go with a well-planned renal diet instead.